 Calculating these non-economic damages can be more complicated because they don’t have the same set value that something like car repairs may have.
 You aren’t able to simply look up the costs of your emotional suffering like you may with medical bills.

 There is no clear rule defining how much someone’s pain and suffering may be worth.
-Typically, a judge or a jury will take into consideration a myriad of factors surrounding the circumstances of your injury – including the degree of negligence involved, and the level of pain and/or suffering you have endured (or will likely endure in the future).
+Typically, a judge or a jury will take into consideration a myriad of factors surrounding the circumstances of your injury – including the degree of negligence involved, and the level of pain and suffering you have endured (or will likely endure in the future).

 Instead, you’ll need to calculate your non-economic damages by finding the severity of your losses and the impact of those losses.
 For example, let’s say you lost use of your hand in a car accident.
 That’s a traumatic loss for anyone, but for a concert pianist, that could be the end of their career.